peterndta/Microsoft-AI-900/README.md

 - Describe Features of Conversational AI Workloads on Azure

 Hope the Note will help you in the preparation process.
-My passing score is **946** and you only need 700 to pass.
+My passing score is **946**.
 Below is my Performance by exam section.

 <img src="https://firebasestorage.googleapis.com/v0/b/react-native-course-41a03.appspot.com/o/Section.jpg?alt=media&token=3da717f2-a87e-4cc4-b043-983fa32ba167"/>